Hispano-Suiza HS.404: British production

-Before the Second World War, the United Kingdom had embarked on a programme to develop cannon-armed fighters.
+Before the Second World War, Britain had embarked on a programme to develop cannon-armed fighters.
 They acquired a licence to build the HS.404, which entered production as the Hispano Mk.I intended as aeroplane armament.
-Its first use was in the Westland Whirlwind of 1940 and later in the more powerful Bristol Beaufighter, providing the Royal Air Force (RAF) with powerful cannon-armed interceptors.
-The experience of the Battle of Britain had shown the batteries of eight rifle-calibre machine guns to be inadequate and prompted the adoption of autocannon armament for the primary portion of RAF fighters.
+Its first use was in the Westland Whirlwind of 1940 and later in the more powerful Bristol Beaufighter, providing the Royal Air Force (RAF) with cannon-armed interceptors.
+The experience of the Battle of Britain had shown the batteries of eight rifle-calibre M1919 Browning machine guns to be inadequate and prompted the adoption of autocannon armament for the primary portion of RAF fighters.
 The Beaufighter highlighted the need for a belt feed mechanism; as a night fighter the 60-round drums needed to be replaced in the dark by the Radar/Wireless Operator, often while the aircraft was manoeuvring.
 The early trial installations in the Hawker Hurricane and Supermarine Spitfire had shown a tendency for the gun to jam during combat manoeuvres, leading to some official doubt as to the suitability of cannon as the sole main armament.
 This led to the Air Ministry for a brief period specifying 12-machine gun armament for new fighters.

 A suitable belt-feeding system was developed by Martin-Baker and the new design was adopted by the RAF and Fleet Air Arm in 1941 in a slightly modified form as the Hispano Mk.II.
-Four cannons replaced the eight .303 Browning machine guns in the Hurricane and in some tropical versions of the Spitfire, becoming standard armament in later fighters.
+Four cannons replaced the eight Browning machine guns in the Hurricane and in some tropical versions of the Spitfire, becoming standard armament in later fighters.
 Most other Spitfires had only two cannons because the outboard cannon tended to freeze at high altitudes.
-These were complemented with four 0.303 calibre (7.7mm) or two 0.50 calibre (12.7mm) machine guns.
+These were complemented with four 0.303 calibre (7.7 mm) or two 0.50 calibre (12.7 mm) machine guns.